OS: Android 11 / One UI 3.1

 Colors: Phantom Black, Phantom Silver, Phantom Violet, Phantom Red, Phantom Gold

 Weight: 7.05 ounces

-Samsung has long prided itself on providing all of the features you could possibly want in a flagship phone, pioneering things we take for granted nowadays like huge displays.
+The Samsung Galaxy S21 Plus proves just why Samsung dominates the Android phone space and for good reason.
+It pioneered things we take for granted nowadays like huge displays.
 The Korean phone maker has previously taken a “throw everything at the wall to see what sticks” kind of approach.
 And although it might’ve seemed silly at points in the past, this MO has given us mainstay features.

 With the Galaxy S21 Plus, however, Samsung takes a step back, restraining itself to instead offer a compelling, big screen device.
 All of the over-the-top focus was on the Galaxy S21 Ultra, while the Galaxy S21 and S21 Plus are more iterative upgrades on their S20 predecessors.